johnwslee/extrucal/README.md

   - This function generate a table containing the required screw RPM with respect to line speed and extruder size

 - `rod_plot()`
   - This function generate a plot containing the required screw RPM with respect to line speed and extruder size

+**5. Functions in `extrucal.sheet_extrusion`**

+- `sheet_cal()`
+  - This function calculates the required throughput for sheets given the outer diameter, line speed, solid polymer density, and number of die holes

+- `sheet_table()`
+  - This function generate a table containing the required screw RPM with respect to line speed and extruder size

+- `sheet_plot()`
+  - This function generate a plot containing the required screw RPM with respect to line speed and extruder size